geo-tp/Bitcoin-Card-Wallet/README.md

 - ![](./images/sparrow-watchonly1.png)
 2. Select **"xPub Watch Only Wallet"**
 - ![](./images/sparrow-watchonly2.png)
-3. Type your fingerprint, derivation path and zpub, **you can use USB auto typing**, all these informations are **in your wallet informations on the cardputer.**
+3. Type your fingerprint, derivation path and zpub, **you can use USB auto typing**, all these informations are **in your wallet informations on the cardputer.** And then, click on **"Apply"**.
 - ![](./images/sparrow-watchonly3.png)
 4. Your Watch only wallet is now created, **you can fetch your balance by toggling the switch on the right corner**

 **NOTE : You can use this watch-only wallet to prepare your transactions**, which you can then transfer to your **Cardputer for signing**.
+Make sure to use the right seed for the right transaction.

 ## Transactions in Sparrow